Dhruv1777/Spotify-Top-Songs-Analysis/README.md

 ### Broad Insights:

-One of the best ways to begin is to analyze the popularity of different generes (note - there are many, many more genres than just these 10, but these were selected for being the most popular to make the graph more readable:
+One of the best ways to begin is to analyze the popularity of different genres (note - there are many, many more genres than just these 10, but these were selected for being the most popular to make the graph more readable:

 ![popularity_by_genre-1.png](./images/popularity_by_genre-1.png)